ellistrickett/Makersbnb/README.md

 - Nights for which a space has already been booked should not be available for users to book that space.

-as a user,
+As a user,
-so that a space cant be double booked, spaces arent available on dates that have already been booked.
+So that a space can't be double booked,
+I shouldn't be able to book a space on those dates

 ```